-Our existing customer base includes many international customers.
-Approximately \$3.2 million and \$1.5 million of our revenue came from non-U.S. customers in the three months ended March 31, 2017 and 2016, respectively, and of this, approximately \$1.1 million and \$868,000 in the respective periods came from customers located in Canada and approximately \$1.5 million and \$0 in the respective periods came from customers located in the PRC.
-Our business strategy includes plans to increase this volume of direct sales to customers in a variety of geographic markets, including Canada, the PRC and others, and to engage distributors or establish other types of arrangements, such as joint ventures or other relationships, to conduct physician outreach activities, develop and expand payor relationships outside of the United States, or otherwise expand our presence and test volume in existing foreign markets or enter into new geographic markets.
+Our existing customer base includes many international customers, and we have also established a joint venture in the PRC.
+Approximately \$2.3 million and \$7.9 million of our revenue came from non-U.S. sources in the three and nine months ended September 30, 2017, respectively, and of this, approximately \$937,000 and \$3.2 million in the respective periods came from customers located in Canada, approximately \$559,000 and \$2.6 million in the respective periods came from our joint venture in the PRC.
+Our business strategy includes plans to increase this volume of direct sales to customers in a variety of geographic markets, including Canada, the PRC and others, and to engage distributors or establish other types of relationships, such as joint ventures or other arrangements, to conduct physician outreach activities, develop and expand payor relationships outside the United States, and otherwise expand our presence and test volume in existing foreign markets and enter into new geographic markets.

 To this end, in April 2017, our joint venture FF Gene Biotech was established to offer genetic testing to customers in the PRC.
-Although we anticipate that this joint venture could expand our long-term opportunities to address the genetic testing market in Asia, this expectation could turn out to be wrong.
-This joint venture is subject to a number of risks, including, among others, difficulties predicting the market for genetic testing in Asia, local differences in customer demands and preferences and regulatory requirements, and our lack of control over FF Gene Biotech due to our non-majority ownership interest, as well as the other risks of doing business in international markets that are discussed below.
-As a result, we may never realize the benefits we anticipate from this joint venture or any other joint venture we may seek to establish, the joint venture may never produce sufficient revenue to us to recover our capital and other investments, or any revenue at all, and we could become subject to liabilities based on our involvement in its operations.
+Although we believe this joint venture could result in expanded long-term opportunities to address the genetic testing market in Asia, this expectation could turn out to be wrong.
+This joint venture is subject to a number of risks, including, among others, difficulties predicting the market for genetic testing in Asia, local differences in customer demands and preferences and regulatory requirements, and our lack of control over FF Gene Biotech due to our non-majority ownership interest, as well as many of the other risks of doing business in international markets that are discussed below.
+Further, we could experience declines in our direct sales to customers in Asia if any of these customers choose to obtain genetic testing services from FF Gene Biotech instead of from us.
+As a result of these risks, we may never realize the benefits we anticipate from this joint venture or any other joint venture we may seek to establish, the joint venture may never produce sufficient revenue to us to recover our capital and other investments, or any revenue at all, the joint venture could cause our revenue to decrease if it results in our loss of any direct customers in Asia, and we could become subject to liabilities based on our involvement in its operations.